hassantahhan/iamcanary/README.md

 ## Overview
 Do you need to deploy a canary into your AWS account to test when certain IAM actions succeed?
-Are you concerned about sudden changes to permission boundaries impacted your workloads?
-Do you need a simple tool to help you discover concerning misconfiguration issues such as changes in AWS Organizations Service Control Policies not in your control?<br/>
+Are you concerned about sudden changes to permission boundaries impacting your workloads?
+Do you need a tool to help you discover concerning misconfigurations such as changes to AWS Organizations Service Control Policies not in your control?<br/>

 ## Deployment
 I deployed the Lambda function in my AWS test account using https://www.serverless.com/ and provided the serverless.yml for your reference.
 However, you can choose to deployed using any other preferred option such as AWS CodeDeploy or AWS CloudFormation.<br/>